 Spoiler warning: The following chronology contains some plot and location spoilers.
 Scroll down at your own risk.

-The geothermal valley (one of the key locations in the game) was home to Scythian and other Eurasian nomads, whose ritual carvings, ornaments, and weapons are a testament to their presence in the area.
+The geothermal valley was home to Scythian and other Eurasian nomads, whose ritual carvings, ornaments, and weapons are evidence of their presence in the area.

-The knight finds and kills the Prophet while the Divine Source, an ancient artefact that grants immortality and allegedly houses a fragment of God’s soul, is spirited away to safety by the Prophet’s followers.
-The body of the Prophet is transported to an oasis near Beroea (modern-day Aleppo) and his followers begin building a tomb for him there, though it’s never used as the Prophet rises from the dead before it’s finished.
+The knight finds and kills the Prophet.
+The Divine Source, an ancient artefact that grants immortality and allegedly houses a fragment of God’s soul, is spirited away to safety by the Prophet’s followers.
+The body of the Prophet is transported to an oasis near Beroea (modern-day Aleppo) and his followers begin building a tomb for him there.
+However, the tomb is never used as the Prophet rises from the dead before its completion.

 News of the Prophet’s resurrection and growing influence in Syria reaches Trinity.
 The aforementioned knight is called upon again to lead an army to the hidden oasis and put an end to the heresy.